Translations of Ulysses: Macedonian

-Marija Girevska was commissioned to translate Ulyssess to Macedonian in 2012.
+Marija Girevska was commissioned to translate Ulysses to Macedonian in 2012.
 The book was divided into two volumes, published in June and December 2013.
 The translation has 2717 footnotes.
 Girevska used Gabler's edition as a source, together with Gifford's and Slote's annotated editions; she noted that it was "quite difficult to create ambivalent meaning or create homonyms or homophones as they are quite rare" in Macedonian.

 In 2013, Girevska was awarded the Golden Pen award for best translation.

-Middle-East
+Middle East

 Arabic

-Egyptian intellectual Muhammad Loutfi Goumah made the first Arabic foray into Ulysses, publishing what he managed to finish under the title «عولس» ("Aulis") in 1947 and revising it until his death.
-Goumah translated the first ten of the novel's eighteen episodes.
+The first Arabic translations of Ulysses were done by the Egyptian author Muhammad Loutfi Goumah, publishing under the title «عولس» ("Aulis") in 1947; Goumah translated the first ten of the novel's eighteen episodes.
 It was published in 2008 by the National Center for Translation, edited by his son, Rabeh Loutfi Goumah.

 The first full translation into Arabic was made by Egyptian professor Taha Mahmoud Taha.
 He published his translation of the fourth and tenth chapters in 1964 and 1965.
 In 1961, Taha got his PhD in the University of Dublin, and wrote a thesis on Aldous Huxley.
 In 1975, he wrote Encyclopedia of James Joyce in Arabic.
 In 1968, he moved to Kuwait, and in 1978 the first draft of the full translation was ready, that was published in 1982.
 The revised and corrected edition was published in 1994.
 Taha later wrote that he "discovered that many of the existing dictionaries were not sufficient for the purpose, which forced me to compile my own dictionary, with all the hardship and effort that entailed, of synonyms and antonyms."

 Iraqi poet Salah Niazi criticized Taha's translation, and started to work on his own in 1984 to distract himself from Iraq-Iran war, while living in exile in London.
 It was published in three volumes in 2001, 2010, and 2014.
 The first two volumes were published in Damascus, the third one in Beirut.
 The final volume is still unpublished.

 According to a study, both translators primarily used literal translation with minimal changes, focusing on form rather than content.
 Niazi occasionally added footnotes, while Taha Mahmoud used no footnotes at all.

+In 2023, Amir Hlayyil, a Lebanese Maronite ethnographer and poet from Kfarshima, produced a Lebanese Arabic translation of the final excerpt of the eighteenth episode, Penelope.
+In translating intertextual motifs and the names of games, Hlayyil consulted reference works by Don Gifford and Robert J. Seidman’s 1989 Ulysses Annotated: Notes for James Joyce’s Ulysses and W. Thornton's 1973 Allusions in Ulysses; A Line-by-Line Reference to Joyce’s Complex Symbolism.
+It was published in Göttingen in 2024 by Vandenhoeck & Ruprecht.